-Management methods use to lead and supervise staff.
-Skills and techniques used to form an effective staff for the hospitality environment.
-Self management, staff selection, orientation, training, motivating, evaluating and retention.
-Study of leadership characteristics.
+Human resource management concepts and leadership models in the hospitality environment.
+Skills and techniques used to form an effective staff and develop a service culture.
+Focus on self-management, staff selection, orientation, training, motivating, evaluating and retention.
 S

 HPI 115 Menu Management and Design 2-2-3